 "The way our bodies work when we're pregnant is that our immune system changes and is effectively suppressed and that's to help protect the pregnancy, but what that does means is that we're more susceptible to viruses and bacterial infections, so catching things like a cold," says obstetrician and gynaecologist Dr Ellie Rayner, founder of The Maternity Collective.

-"Also, the reason you may be more likely to get a cold or chest infection is because as your bump grows and your pregnancy progresses that actually presses on your diaphragm (the muscle in your chest) and also your lungs, reducing your ability to take deep breaths.
+"Also, the reason you may be more likely to get a cold or chest infection is because as your bump grows and your pregnancy progresses there's an increasing amount of pressure on your diaphragm (the muscle in your chest) and also your lungs, reducing your ability to take deep breaths.

 "What that means is that you're more likely to collect bacteria at the bottom of your lungs and when you're pregnant you're not able to take such deep breaths and clear your lungs, which is why you can be more susceptible to nasty chest infections like flu or pneumonia."